AlvaroJSnish/rust-interpreter/README.md

 Creating a simple interpreter in Rust.
 (Based on [Writing An Interpreter In Go](https://interpreterbook.com/))

-For the Rust version, see [here](https://github.com/AlvaroJSnish/go-interpreter).
+For the Go version, see [here](https://github.com/AlvaroJSnish/go-interpreter).

 ## Progress